Is wheatgrass as good as it's claimed to be? I have headaches when I drink it. Why is that??? Thank you very much.

 What has research found?
 There is a small amount of evidence that supports the use of wheatgrass in the treatment of ulcerative colitis.
 Another study found that wheatgrass may reduce myelotoxicity (damage to bone marrow) due to chemotherapy in breast cancer patients.
 Though some studies show promise, more research is needed.

 Additionally, because wheatgrass is consumed raw, it can be contaminated with mold, bacteria, or other not-so-groovy substances.
 This means it’s crucial to wash it thoroughly.
-People who show signs of an allergic reaction (e.g., hives or a swollen throat) should seek medical attention and avoid consuming wheatgrass again.
+People who show signs of an allergic reaction (e.g., hives or a swollen throat) are strongly advised to seek medical attention and avoid consuming wheatgrass again.
 It’s also recommended that women who are pregnant or breastfeeding, folks with celiac disease, gluten intolerance, or a wheat or grass allergy steer clear of wheatgrass.
 Lastly, it’s good to note that the U.S. Food and Drug Administration (FDA) does not regulate dietary supplements, and thus, potency and safety may be difficult to determine.

 If you enjoy the taste of wheatgrass, and you're headache-free, then feel free to drink up.
 Wheatgrass isn't, however, a substitute for eating a variety of fruits and vegetables.
 There are other ways to get the nutrition you need.
 For more information, check out the Go Ask Alice!
 Nutrition & Physical Activity archive.Alice!